 Reduce the number of toxins you’re exposed to each day.
 Start with your skincare products, body care products, candles, and household cleaning supplies.
 I switched to this really amazing brand for super clean skincare and I’ve can’t say enough good things about them!

 Get plenty of high-quality sleep.
-Important recovery processes that reduce inflammation happen when you sleep.
+Important recovery processes that reduce inflammation happens when you sleep.
 Each night, shoot for a solid 8 hours of sleep to make sure that your body has time to “reboot” just like a computer.

 Reduce stress.
 Stress reduction techniques, such as yoga, have been found to reduce inflammation.
 Even just 2 minutes of breathing exercises can have a huge impact on how well you deal with stress.
 Or you can go outside and take a walk which can also help you stay calm.